dmyma/iOS-interview/README.md

 I have a shortage
 but!
 We are fighting
-Preodalival in the past and what are the disadvantages of today, when I know that there is a defect I'm working on Details and says no and priorities and took it to the end</details>
+Preodalival in the past and what are the disadvantages of today, when I know that there is a defect I'm working on Details and says no and priorities and took it to the end

  - Sometimes, I do not have a very good attention to detail.
 While that's good because it lets me execute quickly, it also means that I sometimes make careless mistakes.
 Because of that, I make sure to always have someone else double check my work.
  </details>